peteroupc/peteroupc.github.io/colorgen.md

 <a id=Saturate_Desaturate></a>
 ### Saturate/Desaturate

-The following approaches can generate a lighter or darker version of a color.
+The following approaches can generate a saturated or desaturated version of a color.
 In the examples, `color` is an RGB color in 0-1 format, and `value` is positive to saturate a color, or negative to desaturate a color, and -1 or greater and 1 or less.

 - **HSV "saturation" additive.** `HsvToRgb(hsv[0], min(max(hsv[1] + color, 0), 1), hsv[2])`, where `hsv = RgbToHsv(color)`.
 (Note that HSL's "saturation" is inferior here.)
 - **Tones, or mixtures of gray.** A "tone" is a desaturated version.
 A color can be desaturated by [alpha blending](#Alpha_Blending) that color with either its [grayscale](#Relative_Luminance_Grayscale) version or an arbitrary shade of gray.